-Muhanna has published three books: a monograph, The World in a Book: al-Nuwayri and the Islamic Encyclopedic Tradition (Princeton University Press, 2018), winner of the Morris D. Forkosch Prize from the Journal of the History of Ideas.
+Muhanna has published three books, including The World in a Book: al-Nuwayri and the Islamic Encyclopedic Tradition (Princeton University Press, 2018), winner of the Morris D. Forkosch Prize from the Journal of the History of Ideas.
 He translated Hanna Diyab's 18th-century memoir, The Book of Travels for the Library of Arabic Literature (NYU Press, 2021) and his selected translation of Shihab al-Din al-Nuwayri's 14th-century Arabic compendium, The Ultimate Ambition in the Arts of Erudition (Penguin, 2016) was chosen as a "Best Book of 2016" by NPR and The Guardian.
 He is also the editor of a volume of collected essays, The Digital Humanities and Islamic & Middle East Studies (De Gruyter, 2016).

 For a list of selected publications, see here.